SJUACM/How-To-Use-Git-And-Github/README.md

     - You can also simply view the files in your file explorer / finder as well.
 For me, I would have to simply find the `sonnet` folder within my desktop folder and I can then view all the files inside

-  - The second way to download files, which only recommended if git is not working for you is to simple click the 'Download ZIP' option after you click on the green `Code` button.
+  - The second way to download all the files from a repository, which only recommended if git is not working for you, is to simply click the 'Download ZIP' option after you click on the green 'Code' button which is shown above

     - This downloads a zip file containing all the files within the repository, which you then have to unzip to access the files.